pydio/pydio-doc-admin-guide/1_installation_guides/7_upgrades_and_updates.md

 You can select the channel in which you want to get the upgrades.
 By default, use the **stable** channel that only publishes carefully tested and non breaking updates.

 The **nightly** channel publishes updates more often with the latest version of the code but with higher risks of failure or systems errors.
-Use it with caution and only on non-production facig systems.
+Use it with caution and only on non-production facing systems.